-Vitengeni School is one that we have visited several times over the last 3 years.
+Vitengeni School is one we have visited several times over the years, writes Mama Sue.

-Rose Ziro who had been the Headmistress at Watamu went to work there and as friends we kept in touch.
+Rose Ziro who had been a headmistress at Watamu went to work there and as friends we kept in touch.
 Rose went there on a government posting, when the President gave "free education to all children".
 He didn't build schools or train teachers, but he gave them free education!

 Vitengeni School is about a two hour drive from Watamu and has 1000 children and 14 teachers.

 When we first made contact, the school had hardly any books or resources and most of the children had never seen white people before.

 Due to the drought of 2006 all the crops had failed and the food was delivered by food aid lorries during our time there.

 We took an initial supply of books to Vitengeni in 2004 and added to the collection in 2005.
 On this visit, I promised them a library and in 2006 we were able to fulfil this aim by providing 5,000 more books.
 Since my return, Rose Ziro has written to confirm that all the books have been arranged in the library and that adults, children and teachers are all queuing to borrow books.